 I was hunched over the tank like a person diving into a pool that got emptied yesterday.
 Whacko!
 Bashed on the concrete bottom, flesh ripped off, a Sausage Creature with no teeth.

 So that’s how the 900SS used to feel.
 Like an impossibly fast sports motorcycle.
 At least, that’s how famous “gonzo” journalist Hunter Thompson described it.
 (By the way, “gonzo” journalism sounds like a lot of fun.)

 But is the 900SS really a motorbike that can make you into a “sausage creature” today?
 Times have changed.
 Motorcycles go a lot faster, and we wear full-face helmets.
-(By “we”, I mean me and anyone who rides sportbikes and has a brain.
-Not necessarily everyone.)
+(By “we”, I mean me.
+Not necessarily you, my squiddy friend.)

-So let me tell you about my 900 SuperSport.
-I’ll go through this by answering a few questions.
+So let me tell you about my Ducati 900 SuperSport.
+I’ll go through this by addressing the following:

 A bit of background about the Ducati SuperSport 900